 What is the makeup policy?

-If a class does not occur due to cancellation by Asphalt Green Battery Park City, a credit will be issued for the class.
-All other missed classes cannot be made up.
+The Cultural Arts department limits make-up classes to once (1) per term, and it is subject to availability.
+If class does not occur due to inclement weather, a credit will be issued for the class.
 Due to the high enrollment rate of our classes and the teaching process involved, we cannot schedule make-ups during other classes.
 Asphalt Green BPC will make every effort to remain open in inclement weather; however, we reserve the right to cancel classes due to inclement weather.
-No make-ups, credits, or refunds will be offered.

 If I am put on a waiting list should I show up for the class?

 No. Being on a waiting list does not mean that you are registered into the class.
-If someone drops out of the class you will be contacted and the registration process completed.
+If someone drops out of the class you will be contacted to complete the registration process.

 I have been in this class for the past two semesters and now it is closed.
 Is there any way that I can be enrolled in this class?

 Registration is done on a first come first served basis.
 In an effort to reward our returning class participants we offer a priority registration period for a week before the class is open to others to register.
 It is important for class structure and our policies to keep class numbers set at a certain level.
 You can place your name on the waitlist and will be enrolled in the class if a space opens up.